Leongard91/SDPC/README.md

 Into some catalogs, You can insert positions title, price, and even upload images.
 Application takes an image in '.png' format, rename and save it in '/static/img' folder.
 You don't have png?
 Try '.jpg' format!
-The application automatically converts the jpg to png and does sфme operations.
+The application automatically converts the jpg to png and does some operations.

 ### Access:
 The "SDPC" application is opened for anybody and available on my GitHub page: [Leongard91/SDPC](https://github.com/Leongard91/SDPC)